Post

 Story — Development Process Without CI/CD

-4. The sprint quickly came to an end, and it was time to package and release to users; Developer Z put aside current tasks to help package from the main branch for QA to perform regression testing, similarly going back and forth fixing issues and repackaging, then finally packaged and submitted the app for review.
+4. At the end of the Sprint, it’s time to package and release to users; Developer Z puts aside current tasks to help package from the main branch for QA to perform Regression testing, similarly repeatedly fixing issues and repackaging, then submits the packaged App for review.

 In the above story, we can summarize two major issues.

-• Even if the build fails, I can still merge.
+• Even if the build fails, I can still merge

-• Engineers’ time costs money.
+• Engineers’ time cost translates to money.

-• Manual operations can lead to errors.
+• Manual operations may lead to errors.

-CI — Continuous Integration
+CI — Continuous Integration 持續整合

 CD — Continuous Delivery / Deployment Continuous Delivery / Deployment